turnerud/turnerud.github.io/elastic-lab.md

 ## Overview

-Through HTB, security events and incidents pre-programmed into the Elastic interface.
+Through HTB's VM, security events and incidents were pre-programmed into the Elastic interface.
 It was my assignment to complete four tasks/visualizations.

 ## Documentation